indriyantongrh/Siaga-Corona/README.md

 # Siaga Corona

-Proyek untuk mengetahui data penyebaran COVID-19  di Indonesia, dengan menggunakan API https://api.kawalcorona.com/
+Project to find out data on the spread of COVID-19 in Indonesia, using the API https://api.kawalcorona.com/

 ## Mockup :